 When & How to Start the Environmental Permitting Process

 The most common permitting error among industrial leaders occurs long before the foundation is poured.
-A regulatory review of your project needs to be conducted by environmental professionals.
+A regulatory review of your project needs to be conducted by environmental permitting professionals.
 Federal and State permitting authorities provide environmental permits after lengthy reviews of your project.
-Starting the right way takes time.
+Starting environmental compliance the right way takes time.

 To make issues even more difficult, certain environmental permits can take longer to obtain, and your site may have individual considerations which add precious months onto the process.